 details of the problem and how it's affecting you

 any steps you've already taken to fix the problem

 Visit their office

-You can also go to your MSP or MP's office to ask for help.
-Contact their constituency office to find out about drop in times.
+Contact their constituency office to find out about drop in times:

-You can also get advice and support to resolve housing problems from:
+You can get advice and support to solve housing problems from: